Mluckydwyer/hw-ci/README.md

 ## 🧮 CprE 480: GPU Architecture (Iowa State)
 This container was originally created for the verifiaction of the OpenGL complient GPUs designed in this course.
 Thus, it purposefully includes VHDL simulation tools and Pytest support to make verification as easy as possible.
-For templates of lab verificaiton testbenches and automated Gitlab and Github Actions, please reach out to me either over e-mail or the alumni channel in Discord.
+For templates of lab verificaiton test benches and automated Gitlab and Github Actions, please reach out to me either over [e-mail](mailto:dwyer@iastate.edu) or the alumni channel in Discord.